gr3mlin/entropy/README.txt

-README file.
+README

+Description of Project:
+In certain networks it may be useful to analyze network traffic for abnormal behavior.
+One method of doing this that is not signature based is to calculate the entropy of the datagrams across an ethernet network and then graph them relative to their size.
+We want to include the entire datagram because abnormalities in the header may be of interest.
+After graphing the data it is useful to use unsupervised machine learning algorithms to identify noise.
+One such common method is DBSCAN.
+Other supervised and unsupervised methods may be used in place or in conjunction with this technique in order to analyze the dataset and prioritize human analysis.

+INSTALL

+You will need to compile the following files with gcc or a suitable compiler against your target system: main.c entrop

-When compiling dont forget to add the -lpcap flag gcc main.c -lpcap -o main sudo ./main or you wont access your device.
+When compiling dont forget to add the -lm and -lpcap flag!

+Example:
+gcc main.c -lm -lpcap -o main

+Run:
+sudo ./main or you will crash and/or not open the interface.

+Notes:
+Live Plotting:
+sudo ./main | perl ../driveGnuPlots.pl 2 50 50 "Size" "Entropy"

 RESOURCES: